OshriFatkiev/Zeeman-Effect/README.md

 # zeeman-effect
-A simulation using jupyter notebook...
+A simulation of Zeeman effect using jupyter notebook